 Travel expenses increased to reflect anticipated additional travel associated with the Clean Energy Communities Program, staff attendance at Foreign Trade Zone and economic development conferences.

-For 2016, the year will end with a significant surplus.
+It is projected that 2017, will end with a significant surplus.
 A future budget amendment may be requested to allocate a portion of the surplus to hire additional staff, pending further analysis of the Commission’s capacity to fulfill current obligations.
 The Unreserved Fund Balance is approximately $434,000.

 Action Taken